rclark848/PIRE_Bioinformatics/Day_1_Labs/Hardy-Weinberg_Proportions_Lab.md

 \
 \
 \
-Go ahead and close out of the HWE\_all.txt file when you are done.
+Go ahead and close out of the `HWE_all.txt` file when you are done.

 ***Data analysis***
 -------------------

-Use WinSCP on your Desktop to download the HWE\_all.txt file to your local computer (saving it to the desktop or under my documents is fine).
-Open Excel and then import the file by going to Data -&gt; From Text/CSV and then selecting the file for import.
+Use WinSCP on your Desktop to download the `HWE_all.txt` file to your local computer (saving it to the desktop or under my documents is fine).
+Open Excel and then import the file by going to `Data -> From Text/CSV` and then selecting the file for import.
 \
 \
 Explore these data to see what you can learn.
 Try sorting these data in different ways, and create scatter plots (or other figures) if you feel they might be of use.